Oluwajobs/oluwajobaa/_pages/resources.md

 [The art of spaced repetition](https://ncase.me/remember/)  |

 [Calendar.
 Not to-do lists.](https://blog.usejournal.com/calendar-in-stead-of-to-do-lists-9ada86a512dd): When it comes to time management, I am not a calendar-based planner.
-But if you are, check this out this amazing blog post. |
+But if you are, check this out this amazing blog post. | {: .notice--info}

 [WorkFlowy](https://workflowy.com/): Instead, I like to make lists! |